Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/airship-cohort.md

 1. Create a [behavioral cohort](https://help.amplitude.com/hc/en-us/articles/231881448-Behavioral-Cohorts) in Amplitude.
 Make sure your cohort contains at least one user.
 2. In the behavioral cohort, click **Sync** in the menu, and select **Airship**.
 Your Airship dashboard begins processing this cohort as a new tag under the "Amplitude" tag group.

-After the tag has been processed, compose your message in Airship's Message Composer.
+After the tag finishes processing, compose your message in Airship's Message Composer.
 The Amplitude-defined tags are in the search bar, under the Amplitude tag group.
 The tags created in Airship have **[Amplitude]** as a prefix.